 If you have read any of our other articles on VIN decoding you know already that the VIN pattern has certain information that it is required to contain in the US and Canada.
 However, if you acquire and review a VIN file, like VIN Basic, you will come across exceptions to even these basic rules.
-Here are a couple of VIN rules exceptions that have lead to questions from our customers in the past.
+Here are a couple of VIN rule exceptions that have led to questions from our customers in the past.

-Multiple Models assigned to a VIN.
+Multiple models assigned to a VIN.

-Among the most basic information required to be identified by the VIN is the manufacturers "Model" name for the vehicle.
-While the vast majority of US Passenger and Light-Duty Vehicles have VIN patterns that are model specific, there are some rare occurrences of VIN patterns that are used across multiple models.
-One instance of this, that is probably the most commonly decoded, is the 1994-1996 Chevrolet Impala and Caprice.
+Among the most basic information required to be identified by the VIN is the manufacturer's "model" name for the vehicle.
+While the vast majority of US passenger and light-duty Vehicles have VIN patterns that are model-specific, there are some rare occurrences of VIN patterns that are used across multiple models.
+One instance of this, which is probably the most commonly decoded, is the 1994-1996 Chevrolet Impala and Caprice.
 From 1994-1996 the Impala SS was built as an "option" off the Chevy Caprice from Chevrolet's point of view.
 As a result, the Impala SS and Caprice share a VIN for those years.This is probably the most popular model combination to share a VIN.

-There are literally a handful of US Light-Duty and Passenger VIN patterns since 1981 that are not model specific.
+There are literally a handful of US Light-Duty and Passenger VIN patterns since 1981 that are not model-specific.
 However, it is enough to occasionally cause confusion and frustration when attempts are made to decode these VINs.
 While still in the vast majority, if you decode vehicles from both US and Canada you will find significantly more models that share a VIN pattern.

 Country Specific Models and Engines

 While both the NHTSA and Transport Canada require that the model be identified by the VIN, there is a loophole that can sometimes pop up.
 Each regulatory body only requires that the VIN be specific for the models sold in their country.
-Occasionally a manufacturer will assign the same vehicle different model names based upon the country where they will be selling the vehicle.
+Occasionally a manufacturer will assign the same vehicle different model names based on the country where they will be selling the vehicle.
 A good example of this is the Buick LaCrosse, as it is sold in the US.
-From it's introduction in 2004 through the 2009 model year, the LaCrosse was sold as the Allure in Canada, where the term "la crosse" can have a negative connotation.
+From its introduction in 2004 through the 2009 model year, the LaCrosse was sold as the Allure in Canada, where the term "la crosse" can have a negative connotation.
 So while the vehicle is almost identical above and below the border, different model names were assigned in each country based on marketing concerns.

 Another example of this is the 2010 Jetta SportsWagon, as it is sold in the US.
 In Canada, it is sold as the Golf Sportswagen.
 Though sold as two models, many trims of this vehicle share a common VIN pattern.
 So once again, the VIN is model specific only within each country.
-In addition, there are similar cases of VW VIN patterns where the model is the same for US and Canada, but the engines assigned to the model/VIN pattern combination may vary depending on which side of the border you are on.
-So in these cases the VIN is engine specific only if you know what market it was sold into.
+In addition, there are similar cases of VW VIN patterns where the model is the same for the US and Canada, but the engines assigned to the model/VIN pattern combination may vary depending on which side of the border you are on.
+So in these cases, the VIN is engine specific only if you know what market it was sold into.

 These are just a couple of examples, of what is not an entirely uncommon occurrence, when decoding vehicles on both sides of the border.
 It is something to be aware of when using data to support both US and Canadian markets.